Salty, tart and with a bit of a bite, these Sumac onions tick all the boxes, and are a ridiculously simple side salad you need to try your hands at.

 Variations

-- To bring some extra flavor to the sumac onions, you can swap the coriander with some chopped mint leaves.
+- To bring some extra flavor to the Sumac onions, you can swap the coriander with some fresh chopped parsley or mint leaves.

 - If you want to make these marinated onions a bit spicy, you can also add a dash of paprika or some cayenne pepper into it.